Crystal Cruise to Scandinavia and Russia

 I can report that the philosophy is working beautifully.
 The crowd on any 6-star ship would not be described as easily pleased, but everyone I spoke with was pleased -- very pleased.
 And everyone I asked ranked Crystal above any other line they had sailed -- as I would.
 What a shock it will be to get back to my usual routine!

 Crystal began offering significant discounts on a last-minute basis, on select sailings, back in 2002.
-For a look at the best deals available on future Crystal sailings, click here.

 This Crystal cruise took me to Scandinavia and Russia, two areas of the world I had never seen.
 I can highly recommend Kristiansand, Norway, a little town that saluted our departure with a daylight fireworks display, Copenhagen, Denmark, and Helsingborg and Stockholm, Sweden.
 All were scenic, friendly and charming -- and immaculately clean.